jamesblau/dotfiles/README.md

 ## SEE ALSO

-The Grand Canyon; I mean why not?
+The Aurora Borealis; I mean why not?
 Once, at least.
-Never been there myself.
+Never have, myself.

 ## LICENSE